 - Will you continue to contribute to education funds for your children?

 - Will your vision for retirement change drastically?

 Other financial questions to consider

 In addition, you may wish to discuss the following questions with your attorney, tax professional and financial advisor:

 - Have you reviewed and changed beneficiary designations as appropriate?

 - Is probate necessary?
 Have you filed the appropriate tax returns?

-- Have the tax consequences of making gifts been considered?
+- Have the tax consequences of gifting money to relatives and charities been considered?

 - Have you evaluated your tax filing status?